Android-Emulation-Testing/Code-and-Data-Release/README.md

 ![license](https://img.shields.io/badge/Version-Beta-yellow "Version")
 ![license](https://img.shields.io/badge/Licence-Apache%202.0-blue.svg "Apache")

-This repository contains the code and data involved in our study.
+This repository contains the code and data we release to enable high-fidelity mobile app testing on virtualized devices at scale.
 They are organized as follows.

 ```